nidar-02/Portfolio/README.md

 # Portfolio
 My personal portfilio

-check the master for the protfolio
+check the master for the portfolio